bdkbdk123/vue-test-task/README.md

   - `allowDuplicates` - should people be duplicated in order to artificially reach goal of displaying `minAmount` people?
   - `unwantedChars` - string containing characters for names that start with them to be discarded
   - `fillFormArgs.gender` - gender of a person who should have form filled
-  - `birthYear` - birth year of a person who should have form filled
+  - `fillFormArgs.birthYear` - birth year of a person who should have form filled

 ## Run